 I’d attended yoga classes for much of my life: My mom would plop 5-year-old me down on a mat beside her instead of investing in a babysitter.
 But even though I’d been exposed to yoga, I had no grasp of how applicable and deep the practice could be.
 My high school ex-boyfriend deserves some credit here (whaaaat!), because it was the first yoga class after our very, very dramatic break-up that hooked me forever.
 I was awestruck by the impact it had on my broken heart: I felt like I could move the emotion and hurt right out of my body and reconnect to a deeper level of myself.
 I felt safe.
 I felt like I was healing.

-Yoga helped me to survive my first earth-shattering break-up, and I went on to graduate high school and choose music education as my undergraduate career path.
+I went on to graduate high school and choose music education as my undergraduate career path.
 Exploring what it meant to be a full-time music student was the most joyful and terrifying time of my life.
 I was motivated (by love for the instrument and also by sheer terror of failing) to become the best musician that I could be, but practicing became an issue during my sophomore year.
 My left wrist constantly ached as I was practicing, and the hurt would last for hours afterward.
 I worried if this injury would affect my career, and the worry spun into debilitating anxiety.